Tenerife in a wheelchair: An Accessibility Guide

 - Public transport

 Unfortunately, not all Titsa Tenerife public buses can accommodate wheelchair users.
 Thus, the newer buses generally are equipped with ramps.
-However, it is hard to predict which bus will run, so I wouldn’t opt for public buses to get around in Tenerife.
+However, predicting which bus will run is hard, so I would opt for something other than public buses to get around in Tenerife.

 The Tenerife Tram (Tranvia de Tenerife) connects Santa Cruz de Tenerife with La Laguna and is entirely wheelchair-accessible.